EndPointCorp/end-point-blog/2022/04/perl-frameworks.md

 This is basically what a modern framework is supposed to do.

-The nice thing in this example is that we created prototype in a single file and launched it as a CGI.
+The nice thing in this example is that we created a single-file prototype and launched it as a CGI.
 But we can also launch it as daemon and visit the given address with a browser (which is how you should normally deploy it, usually behind a reverse proxy like [nginx](https://nginx.org/en/).